robbert-vdh/yabridge/README.md

 - Several **JUCE** based plugins have an issue under Wine where the mouse cursor will disappear after interacting with certain UI elements.
 This can usually be fixed by mousing over the resize handle in the bottom right corner.
+- Arturia's **Pigments**, Sonic Academy's **Kick 2**, Cytomic's **The Drop** and likely other plugins have an issue where the GUI freezes when it's trying to display a tooltip.
+This can be fixed by enabling the '_Hide Wine version from applications_' option in the Staging tab of winecfg.
 - The GUI in **Sforzando** may appear to not respond to mouse clicks depending on your Wine and system configuration.
 This is actually a redrawing issue, and the GUI will still be updated even if it doesn't look that way.
 Dragging the